 What do you want to be when you grow up?
 Happy in whatever I do!

 What do you want to be when you grow up?
-Very old!
+Good teachers never grow up!

-Position within the school HLTA – mostly working in Class 1 with Years 1 & 2, Breakfast Club Manager
+Position within the school HLTA – mostly working in Class 1 & 2 and Breakfast Club Manager

 Favourite biscuit?
 Rich Tea

 What is your proudest moment?
 Personally being a Mum to 3 wonderful sons, then being a Grandma to my Granddaughters.
 Professionally – Gaining my Level 2 Maths with help from Mrs Chester.